shreyasichauhan19/COSC322_Project/README.md

 ### Run the Game

+Brefore we begin, please note that it take two players(in the same game room) for the AI to start playing.

 1. Install `maven`, I used `brew` to do so.
 2. Clone the prokect repository on your machine
 3. Open up the project in an IDE of your choice I used Eclipse IDE